What is impact, ESG, CSR or socially responsible investing?

 In general, impact investors favor:

-- Corporate practices that increase product safety and quality.
+- C. Corporate practices that increase product safety and quality, including "product-specific criteria, such as restrictions on investment in tobacco and alcohol."

-According to the Social Investment Forum (SIF), a nonprofit professional association dedicated to promoting impact, or socially responsible investing,
+According to the Forum for Sustainable and Responsible Investment (US SIF), a nonprofit professional association dedicated to promoting ESG, CSR impact, and socially responsible investing,

-"Socially responsible investing (SRI) in the United States remained robust during 2001 and 2002, even as the rest of the investment world was stagnant.
-Assets in socially screened portfolios climbed to $2.15 trillion in 2003, an increase over the $2.01 trillion counted in 2001.
-Screened portfolios grew 7 percent from 2001, while the broader universe of all professionally managed portfolios fell 4 percent during the same period, according to the Social Investment Forum’s 2003 Report on Socially Responsible Investing Trends in the United States.
+ESG, CSR, social, or impact investing has been growing for some time: "Socially responsible investing (SRI) in the United States experienced robust growth during 2001 and 2002, even as the rest of the investment world was stagnant.
+Assets in socially screened portfolios climbed to $2.15 trillion in 2003, an increase over the $2.01 trillion counted in 2001."

 Impact Investing Strategies